 Because of the Gospel, Paul was confident in his mission here on earth, and he understood the importance of carrying out God’s purposes.
 He knew that faith is not a one-time act, but something that encompasses past, present, and future.
 Because of this sure foundation, Paul found strength instead of shame when he faced opposition and persecution.

 Prayer: God, help me to be more concerned with Your approval than the approval of man.
 May I never be ashamed of the Gospel.
+I pray in the name of Jesus.
 Amen.

-"And of this gospel I was appointed a herald and an apostle and a teacher.
+“And of this gospel I was appointed a herald and an apostle and a teacher.
 That is why I am suffering as I am.
-Yet I am not ashamed, because I know whom I have believed, and am convinced that he is able to guard what I have entrusted to him for that day" (2 Timothy 1:11-12).
+Yet this is no cause for shame, because I know whom I have believed, and am convinced that he is able to guard what I have entrusted to him until that day” (2 Timothy 1:11-12).